JeffreyLederer47/my-vite-app/README.md

 ```
 The application runs correctly with both relative paths and absolute paths (*npm run dev*)

+I am running this on a Windows 11 computer, latest version of Nodejs and npm installed.

 I am not sure what is the issue.

 I followed the code in this [web site](https://medium.com/@rimonamdadul301/steps-to-set-up-absolute-paths-in-a-react-project-3389a9b49c2b "Guide to absolute paths in React").